dkharlan/nlp-demo/docs/process.md

 * Decided to use Clojure for rapid prototyping
 * Used PDFBox to extract text
 * Decided to focus on shallow techniques -- deep learning requires more expertise and time for training
-* Used Stanford CoreNLP for P.O.S. tagging and NER

 ## Experimentation
 ### Dependency Parsing